 - relaxed repair and maintenance obligations.

-Voluntary RTA conciliation continues
+Voluntary RTA conciliation is available

 Tenants, property owners and managers are encouraged to agree on solutions together.

 If this is not possible, they may use the RTA’s conciliation service to help come to a workable agreement.